Tarbert, Kintyre: National Cycle Route 75

-Tarbert is the start;finnish point of the NCR75 a route from Tarbert to Edinburgh via Glasgow.
+Tarbert is the start;finish point of the NCR75 a route from Tarbert to Edinburgh via Glasgow.
 The National Cycle Network is maintained by sustrans.
 NCR75 includes two ferry crossings from Tarbert to Portavadie on the Cowal peninsula and from Dunoon ((Cowal)), to Gourock in Inverclyde.
 Once on the Kintyre peninsula you can join the National Cycle Route 78 (The Caledonia Way).

 Kintyre Way

 The village is one of the start/finish points of the Kintyre Way, one of Scotland's Great Trails.

 Tourism

 Tarbert is famous for its seafood and hosts a seafood festival every year.
 In addition to the Seafood Festival, Tarbert also plays host to the Scottish Series, which usually takes place in the last weeks of May every year.
 This yacht race is the second biggest in Britain and is surpassed only by the Cowes Week.
 At its peak, the village is swelled by visiting yachtsmen and their yachts.

 Tarbert also hosts an annual amusement fair at the end of July.
 Begun in the early 1800s, Tarbert Fair was originally a place where farmers and crofters would barter cattle, wool, and other goods.
 Today, however, the Fair is all about entertainment, with a suite of fairground rides, arcades, and fast food outlets that stretch along the harbour walls.